openlawlibrary/pygls/docs/source/pygls/howto/migrate-to-v2.rst

 Python Support
 --------------

+*pygls v2*

-*pygls v2* removes support for Python 3.8 and adds support for Python 3.13 (with the GIL, you are welcome to try the free-threaded version just note that it has not been tested yet!)
+- Removes support for Python 3.8
+- Adds support for Python 3.13 and 3.14 (with the GIL, you are welcome to try a free-threaded build just note that it has not been tested yet!)

 URI Handling
 ------------